flrd/standardlastprofile/README.md

 #>  $ watts     : num  70.8 68.2 65.9 63.3 59.5 55 50.5 46.6 43.9 42.3 ...
 ```

-A standard load profile can be used as a basis for energy utilities to
-create an annual consumption forecast for their customers.
-It is a
-simplification that does not necessarily correspond to the consumption
+In the context of the German electricity market, the term ‘Standard Load
+Profile’ denotes a representative pattern of electricity consumption
+over a specific period.
+These profiles portray anticipated electricity
+consumption for diverse customer groups, like households or businesses.
+While not an exact match for an individual customer’s consumption
-profile of an individual customer, but represents a valid approximation
-for a larger group of similar customers.
+profile, they serve as a valid approximation for larger groups of
+similar customers.

-For each combination of `profile_id`, `period` and `day` there are 96 x
+For each unique combination of `profile_id`, `period` and `day` there
-1/4h-measurements in watts.
-If you have no idea what `H0` stands for,
+are 96 x 1/4 hour measurements in watts.
+If `H0` keeps you puzzled, you
-you are not alone.
+are not alone:

 - `H0`: households (German: “Haushalte”)
 - `G0` to `G6`: commerce (“Gewerbe”)
 - `L0` to `L2`: agriculture (“Landwirtschaft”)

-Call `slp_info()` for more information.
+For more details, call the `slp_info()` function.

 ``` r
 slp_info(language = "EN")$H0